Skip to content Skip to main navigation Report an accessibility issue

 Before Arriving

 Most of Bethel Valley Road, which is the main access route to ORNL from both directions, is now closed to the public.
 If you are planning a visit to ORNL, you will be required to have a host.
 Your host will arrange for you to proceed past entrance stations on Bethel Valley Road leading to the Laboratory’s Visitor Center.
 Please be aware that effective March 30, 2015 ORNL became fully compliant with the REAL ID Act.
 This Act requires that anyone accessing a Federal Facility, which ORNL is, must present a compliant form of identification.
-If you have a driver’s license that states “Not For Federal Identification,” you will need to provide another form of approved identification.
-Passports, Military ID and Personal Identity Verification are also acceptable forms of identification.
-If you have a license that states “Not For Federal Identification” and you do not have another form of compliant identification, ORNL will allow you to access the site, but you will be required to be escorted during your visit.

 If you are not a DOE or DOE contractor employee, it is very important to arrange your visit to NICS in Oak Ridge ahead of time.